 In other parts of the world such as Sub-Saharan Africa, Islamic finance is just beginning to take off.

 At this stage, Islamic finance in Africa tends to spread through private or sovereign bonds rather than brick-and-mortar banking.
 African governments see Islamic finance as a tool to raise development funds on international markets and diversify their pool of investors.
-For example, Senegal and South Africa started issuing sovereign sukuks back in 2014 followed by Ivory Coast in 2015 and Togo in 2016.

 In the aftermath of the 2008 crisis, Islamic finance appeared as a relatively safe alternative to the teetering Western banking system.
 Sukuks seemed like a good way to tap into new markets, Islamic funds represented opportunities to access large amounts of liquidity and Islamic banking was a way of monetizing local Muslim communities.

 London positioned itself to become the hub for sharia-compliant finance in the Western world.
 Today, the UK boasts five licensed Islamic banks, over 20 conventional banks offering Islamic financial products.